fatii-programmer/ts_random-quotes-generator/README.md

 🌟 Random Quotes 🌟
-Welcome to Random Quotes, your daily dose of inspiration!
+Welcome to Random Quotes your daily dose of inspiration!
 This application delivers a fresh and motivating quote each time you use it.

 ✨ Features:
 Endless Inspiration: New quotes with every refresh.